freethefoot/freethefoot/_posts/2025-01-18-FoodAssembly.md

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

+Thru-hike food planning is like a beloved fulltime job.
+I investigate what and how much to eat.
+I research recipes and experiences of other thru-hikers.
+I whip out my food scale and use an online nutrition calculator.
+And my oven is dehydrating for several weeks.

 Here are 10 things I keep in mind when assembling meals and snacks for thru-hiking.
 And I'm working to make dehydrated meals and trailmix available on my <a href="https://www.etsy.com/shop/FreeTheFoot?ref=search_shop_redirect"> Etsy Store</a>!

 <h2 style="color: green;">1.
 Importance of Research & Planning</h2>

-Food planning is like a beloved fulltime job.
-I investigate what and how much to eat.
-I research recipes and experiences of other thru-hikers.
-I whip out my food scale and use an online nutrition calculator.
-And my oven is dehydrating for several weeks.

-The photo below describes what I *thought* 3 weeks of food should look like when I started out.
+When I first started out, this is what I *thought* 3 weeks of food should look like.
 Each day is laid out from top (starting with oatmeal) to bottom (ending in electrolytes).
-But this was a LOT for 3 weeks!

-My overpacking was caused by a few things: I didn't eat as much packed food because I stopped at some restaurants along the way and I overestimated how much of each dry ingredient I should bring to make a single meal.
-But better to have too much than too little!
+But I overpacked!
+Because I stopped at some restaurants along the way and I didn't know how much dry ingredients expand with rehydration.
+So now I keep those in mind and test before I depart.

 <img src="{{ site.baseurl }}/assets/images/Thru-hiking-food-prep.png" style="width: 50%; height: auto;" alt="Prep">

 <h2 style="color: green;">2.
 Different Hike Distances</h2>

-It's different, preparing food for a long vs short hike.
-For example, hiking a fraction of the PCT, say Oregan (8 weeks minimum) needs more food than hiking Newfoundland's entire ECT (4 weeks maximium).
 No matter which trail it is, it's reasonable (weightwise) to carry about 4-5 days worth of food in my pack.
 The rest of my food can be shipped to spots along the trail.

-But planning this out is the most challenging logistical piece of a thru-hike: Will there be an outpost every 4-5 days?
+But planning this is challenging: Will there be an outpost every 4-5 days?
 When should I complete my food prep so it all ships in time?
 What happens if my package is lost?
 How much will postage cost?
 Will I pack enough food?
 Are there grocery stores not far from the trail?

 For many trails, these questions have been answered by previous hikers and lists of shipping destinations are often available online with a little digging!

 <img src="{{ site.baseurl }}/assets/images/Thru-hiking-food-post.png" style="width: 30%; height: auto;" alt="Post Office">